 The Adult Neuropsychology Postdoctoral Fellowship is two years in duration.
 Seventy percent of the fellows’ time is devoted to direct clinical service, with 30 percent allotted for didactics and research.
-The fellow will be supervised on a rotating basis by each of the core neuropsychological faculty members, with additional supervision by affiliated faculty in neuropsychology, neurology, neurosurgery and sports medicine during clinical didactic opportunities.
+The fellow will be supervised on a rotating basis by each of the core neuropsychological faculty members (typically two at a time, rotating every six months), with additional supervision by affiliated faculty in neuropsychology, neurology, neurosurgery and sports medicine during clinical didactic opportunities.
 Clinical and research supervision will occur during individual meetings with the identified supervisor.
 The fellow will have at least two hours of direct supervision every week.
 The fellow will also meet with the program director and other division neuropsychologists to discuss career development and professional issues at least once a month or as topics arise.

 The fellow’s schedule is broken into two four-hour clinics each day.
 This yields a schedule that includes seven clinics (or three-and-a-half days per week) of clinical service and three clinics (or one-and-a-half days per week) devoted to didactics and research.
 The specific clinics devoted to clinical service, didactics or research will vary according to the activities selected by the fellow and faculty.
 A sample schedule is provided below: